mwyvr/howto/linux/encrypted-void-linux.md

     export TARGETHOSTNAME=yournewhostname

+Set the timezone; if you don't know, do it later in the chroot or after installation:

+    export TIMEZONE="America/Vancouver"

 If `ssh` into the machine, exporting a terminfo variable with a basic type will make the experience better:

     export TERM=xterm